salvdevlops/Windows-Server-Static-IP-and-DNS-Setup/README.md

 # Joining a Windows 11 Client to an Active Directory Domain

 This lab continues from the previous project, where we set up a Windows Server domain controller.
-Here, we configure a static IP and DNS on the server, then prepare to join a Windows 11 client to the domain.
+Here, we configure a static IP and DNS on the server,

 ## Prerequisites